Kevger/draw_a_distinction/README.md

 ## About

-In 1969 George Spencer-Brown published the work »Laws of Form«, in this work he tried to build arithmetic, algebra, and logic on the basis of a single operation, the distinction.
+In 1969 George Spencer-Brown published the work »Laws of Form« (LoF), in this work he tried to build arithmetic, algebra, and logic on the basis of a single operation, the distinction.
 This distinction, also called mark or cross, is at the same time